Android-SUR/Android-SUR.github.io/README.md

 For modifications pertaining to Linux, our code is executed and validated on Linux kernel 5.12, 5.13, and 5.14.
 It's worth noting that, despite substantial revisions introduced in Linux kernel 5.13 and 5.14 relative to 5.12, our code remains compatible across these versions due to the consistency of specific tracing points and functions.

 ### Android
-For Android-related modifications, currently our code is run and tested in Android 10, 11, and 12 (AOSP).
+For Android-related modifications, our code is run and tested in Android 10, 11, and 12 (AOSP).
 Note that although quite a number of changes have been made in Android 12/11 since Android 10, our code is applicable to both given that concerned tracing points remain unchanged.

 ## For Developers